-24a Fulfilling Psalm 22:18.
+24a Fulfilling Psalm 22:18 "They part my garments among them, and cast lots upon my vesture."
 This is the only instance of gambling in Scripture and its context is in the death of Christ, so it has a very bad connotation.
+Clothes were more valuable in this day than they would be in our day.

-96. The People At The Cross 19:25-27
+102. The People At The Cross 19:25-27

-19:25 ¶ Now there stood by the cross of Jesus his mother, and his mother's sister, Mary the wife of Cleophas, and Mary Magdalene.^a
+19:25 Now there stood by the cross of Jesus his mother, and his mother's sister, Mary the wife of Cleophas, and Mary Magdalene.^a